Chase Bank Monthly Fees Explained and How to Avoid Them

 Monthly maintenance is just one slice.
 Chase also charges for things you might not expect.

 These can add up fast if your account runs low or you travel often.
-Pairing your Chase account with budgeting tools like Monarch Money or Brigit can help you spot patterns before fees stack up.
+If you regularly spend overseas, the maintenance fee is only one slice of what Chase charges — our breakdown of Chase Bank's foreign currency exchange fees and rates shows the 3–5% markup baked into Chase's rate so you can stack it against the monthly cost in one view.
+Pairing your Chase account with a budgeting tool can help you spot patterns before fees stack up.

 How to Actually Waive the Fee